vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 # OpenProtectAI

 A dynamic, enterprise-ready admin console that simulates an AI-powered, self-learning cybersecurity platform, complete with an expert AI assistant for real-time architectural design and guidance.

-This project demonstrates a sophisticated "single pane of glass" UI for monitoring and managing a global fleet of security agents, visualizing the server's intelligence-gathering process, and interacting with a powerful AI architect.
+This project demonstrates a sophisticated "single pane of glass" UI for monitoring and managing a global fleet of security agents, visualizing the server's intelligence-gathering process, and orchestrating automated responses to threats.

 **[➡️ View API Documentation](./docs/api.md)**